cloudblog004/fantasticfoodies/content/en/posts/1595-how-to-prepare-favorite-ray-and-39-s-and-39-chicken-tortilla-soup.md

 - "start by prepping all your veggies. and dicing your chicken"
 - "add 1 tbspn oil and cook chicken till done.this chicken you can find in your local supermarket in the butcher area already pre seasoned like a fajita seasoning. set aside"
 - "mix achote paste with 1 tspn water add to pot . this makes the base of your sauce"
-- "add olive oil all veggies, garlic and stir fry about 5 minutes. add in stock, water &amp; all seasonings. cook med-high heat till veggies are tender about 20 minutes. keep checking so seasonings.
+- "add olive oil all veggies, garlic and stir fry about 5 minutes. add in stock, water & all seasonings. cook med-high heat till veggies are tender about 20 minutes. keep checking so seasonings.
 Add in chicken cook another ten minutes. top with chips cheese as you like."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe